Code Tweaks That Help Chiropractors Convert More Patients Online

 4. Declutter the DOM: Less Code, Faster Clicks

-Heavy themes, third-party plugins, and nested <div>
+Heavy themes, third-party plugins, and nested <div>s slow everything down.

 Fix it:

-- Remove unused JavaScript and CSS
+• Remove unused JavaScript and CSS

-- Simplify containers and layout wrappers
+• Simplify containers and layout wrappers

 Google rewards speed and clarity.
 So do your patients.